 - Click on Startup Tab to disable unnecessary startup items.
 Click on Services tab to disable unnecessary services loading every-time.

 It will also speed up the booting time along with the overall performance boost of the system.
+For more detail check how to stop programs from running at startup windows 10.

 4. Disable Windows tips and notifications